How to Make a Food Delivery App: Easy-to-Follow Guide for 2025

 Order history

-Save all completed orders using cloud-based systems like Azure, AWS, and Digital Ocean.
+Order history provides a detailed record of all deliveries completed by the courier.
+You can save all completed orders using cloud-based systems like Azure, AWS, and Digital Ocean.

 This is the command center of your business.
 All features here are created to manage information and to develop your business strategy.
+Let’s dive into must-have admin panel features:

 Admin login